 In 1873, Henry Campbell purchased a plot of park property from the city and on it constructed the Campbell House Hotel.
 Five years later, Campbell sold the hotel to lumber barons J. Perry Hannah and A. Tracy Lay.
 The property was upgraded to a level of opulence and service equal to the world class hotels of the day and renamed the Park Place in recognition of its early beginnings.

-Over the years, the Park Place has hosted luminaries in entertainment, business, politics, and the arts while coming to occupy a prominent and cherished role in the area.
+Over the years, Park Place has hosted luminaries in entertainment, business, politics, and the arts and has claimed a prominent and cherished role in the area.